nicky-ru/drive-slow-safe/README.md

 ```
 git clone --single-branch --branch drive-slow-safe-server https://github.com/nicky-ru/drive-slow-safe.git ./drive-slow-safe-server
 ```
-## Getting Started with the project
-The project setup consists of the following three steps:
-1) Smart Contract setup and deployment
-2) WebUI setup and build
-3) Server start
-4) Device registration
 ## Step 1: Smart Contract setup
 Here are the steps for configure and deploy the smart contract.
 ### Step 1.1: Secret key